nchlswhttkr/website/content/blog/2018-reflection/index.md

 description: "A reflection on the past year"
 date: 2018-12-22T12:00:00+10:00
 cover: "western-brass.jpg"
+coveralt: "Western Brass at the Australian National Band Championships 2018"
 ---

 As another year passes by, I think it's time to reflect on the experiences I've had and to look back on some of the highlights as well!